WillyBruhn/PredictingProteinInteractions/docs/index.md

 In order to train a neural net type:

 ```
-../../MetricGeometry/QuickRepeatedSubSampling/./Proteins.R --pathToExperiment /home/willy/PredictingProteinInteractions/QuickStart/SmallExample/Train/Output/ --mode evaluation --outPutFolder Test1 --useSmallExample
+<pathToPredictingProteinInteractions>/PredictingProteinInteractions/MetricGeometry/QuickRepeatedSubSampling/./Proteins.R --pathToExperiment <pathToPredictingProteinInteractions>/PredictingProteinInteractions/QuickStart/SmallExample/Train/Output/ --mode evaluation --outPutFolder Test1 --useSmallExample
 ```

-In **/QuickStart/SmallExample/Train/NNexperimentsKfoldCV/Test1/** a file **nnModel.h5** can then be found which can be used to make predictions on new data.
+In **/QuickStart/SmallExample/Train/NNexperimentsKfoldCV/Test1/** a file **nnModel.h5** can then be found, which can be used to make predictions on new data.

 ### Making predictions for new data